FAQ

 These limits are imposed because of basic common sense - i.e. the validity of the model is questionable beyond this range.
 If this presents a problem to you and you wish to experiment with plans outside of this range please email me.

-You are encouraged to took at the source code and re-use it for your own projects.
-If you are interested in contributing to the on-going development of MV-Plan then please email me.
+Yes.
+The source code for MV-Plan is available under the AGPL-3.0 license.
+You are encouraged to look at the source code and re-use it for your own projects.
+If you are interested in contributing to the on-going development of MV-Plan then please contact us.